ramashanker/aws/certification/day13/Concept.md

 ### In place deployment
     An in-place deployment allows you to deploy your application without creating new infrastructure; however, the availability of your application can be affected during these deployments

+### Canary Deployment
+    the canary deployement receives a small percentage of API traffic and the production release takes up the rest

+### Cron job
+    Elastic Beanstalk environment should you set up for performing the repetitive tasks with Setup a Worker environment and a cron.yaml file

 ## Code Deploy:
     The CodeDeploy agent cleans up these artifacts to conserve disk space.